huozhi/bunchee/README.md

 - It's CommonJS for `require` and ESM for `import` based on the exports condition.
 - It's CommonJS for `.js` and ESM for `.mjs` based on the extension regardless the exports condition.
 Then for export condition like "node" you could choose the format with your extension.

+> [!NOTE]
+> All the `dependencies` and `peerDependencies` will be marked as external automatically and not included in the bundle.
+If you want to include them in the bundle, you can use the `--no-external` option.

 ## Usage

 ### File Conventions